The Most Efficient EVs For 2026

 Front view of a bright orange Nio L60 electric vehicle displayed in a showroom.
 The car features sleek LED headlights, a minimalist front grille with the Nio logo, and informational displays about its steel chassis visible on the wall behind it.

-First on the list, and perhaps the least well-known, is the Nio Onvo L60, set to launch in the UK in early 2025.
+First on the list, and perhaps the least well-known, is the Nio Onvo L60, launched in the UK in early 2025.
 This launch is especially noteworthy because the UK, unlike the EU, isn’t imposing a 31% import tariff on Chinese EVs.

 The Onvo L60 offers two battery options: 60.6kWh and 85kWh, each available in single-motor and dual-motor configurations.
 The most efficient model is the single-motor version with the 60.6kWh battery, delivering an impressive 345 miles on a single charge - equivalent to 5.6 miles per kWh.